Create a Beautiful Justified Gallery with the Block Editor

 Linking Images to WooCommerce Products

-Linking your images to products is super simple, with Enable WooCommerce Integration turned on simply select one of the image blocks in your gallery and look in the block settings.
+Linking your images to products is super simple, with Enable WooCommerce Integration turned on simply select one of the images in your gallery and look in it’s blocks settings.

 You will see a new setting available, Linked WooCommerce Products, with an input field that allows you to search through the all of the WooCommerce Products on your site.